-The city regained its importance in the 16th century when it became the center of the distribution of sugar and slaves from the West Indies along with the wines that the Dutch, English and Germans had developed such a taste for.
-It was officially annexed to the Kingdom of France in 1653, when the army of Louis XIV entered the city and claimed it as their own.
-Bordeaux enjoyed a relatively quiet time until the 18th century, when a new golden age was entered into and the city once again prospered.
+The city regained its importance in the 16th century when it became the center of the distribution of sugar and slaves from the West Indies along with the wines that the Dutch, English, and Germans had developed such a taste for.
+It was officially annexed to the Kingdom of France in 1653 when the army of Louis XIV entered the city and claimed it as their own.
+Bordeaux enjoyed a relatively quiet time until the 18th century when a new golden age was entered into and the city once again prospered.

-The foundations for this great era were actually laid in the late 17th century, when Dutch traders began to drain the marshland around the Médoc and encouraged the planting of vineyards.
+The foundations for this great era were actually laid in the late 17th century when Dutch traders began to drain the marshland around the Médoc and encouraged the planting of vineyards.
 The Dutch would also open new distribution channels to the Bourgeois which helped usher in a second era of prosperity.
-However, the War of the Spanish Succession broke out in the early 18th century which made navigation along the French coast line and the English Channel very risky.
-You have to admire the resolve of the Bordeaux Château and Merchants, who managed to ship their wines to markets such as London despite the war time politics of the period.
+However, the War of the Spanish Succession broke out in the early 18th century which made navigation along the French coastline and the English Channel very risky.
+You have to admire the resolve of the Bordeaux Château and Merchants, who managed to ship their wines to markets such as London despite the wartime politics of the period.

 Many famous buildings and monuments, including those on the quays, were built in this period.
 Victor Hugo, the famous French writer found the town so beautiful he once said: “take Versailles, add Antwerp, and you have Bordeaux”.
-Baron Haussmann, a long-time prefect of Bordeaux, used Bordeaux’s 18th century big-scale rebuilding as a model when he was asked by Emperor Napoleon III to transform Paris into a “modern” capital that would make France proud.
+Baron Haussmann, a long-time prefect of Bordeaux, used Bordeaux’s 18th-century big-scale rebuilding as a model when he was asked by Emperor Napoleon III to transform Paris into a “modern” capital that would make France proud.
 It was a great time to call yourself a Bordeaux citizen.

-The city enjoyed a relative stable and prosperous existence until the outbreak of the First World War in 1914.
+The city enjoyed a relatively stable and prosperous existence until the outbreak of the First World War in 1914.
 Bordeaux escaped reasonably unscathed from the conflict, the French government even relocated from Paris to Bordeaux very briefly during the beginning of the War.
-The same thing happened during World War II, when it became apparent that Paris would soon fall into German hands.
+The same thing happened during World War II when it became apparent that Paris would soon fall into German hands.
 The Nazis enjoyed the Bordeaux wines very much indeed, Commander-in-Chief Hermann Göring even took control of the Château Mouton Rothschild which served as a military headquarters and continued to produce wine throughout the war.

 Bordeaux also served as a base for Italian Royal Navy submarines, and as a major base for German U-boats as headquarters of the 12th fleet.
 The massive, concrete U-boat pens have proved impractical to demolish and are now partly used as a cultural center for exhibitions.
 A great example of this city using its darker times to its advantage.

-The city has continued on an upward trajectory since the 1940’s and has always welcomed visitors worldwide in search of its wonderful wine, rich history and beautiful countryside.
+The city has continued on an upward trajectory since the 1940s and has always welcomed visitors worldwide in search of its wonderful wine, rich history, and beautiful countryside.
 Whether you prefer to leisurely explore its great stately Château at your leisure, explore the UNESCO World Heritage center, or are drawn to more active pursuits such as horse riding or sailing, the region is home to a range of interest and wines which suit all tastes and pockets.
 No matter where you start or finish, you are sure to be fascinated and delighted along the way.
 Now let’s crack open some good Bordeaux!

 Gastronomy & Wine

 Two things that the French take very seriously indeed are food and wine, and the citizens of Bordeaux are no exception.
 The Bordelais are very serious about Gastronomy.
-They love their food almost as much as their wine, and have developed some superb dishes to accompany them.
-For the dry whites from the Graves region, there are oysters from the beds in the bay of Arcachon, tiny shrimps and grilled sea bass or other locally-caught fish.
+They love their food almost as much as their wine and have developed some superb dishes to accompany them.
+For the dry whites from the Graves region, there are oysters from the beds in the bay of Arcachon, tiny shrimps, and grilled sea bass or other locally-caught fish.
 For those daring enough, you can also try the local delicacy- eel.
 The tender-fleshed Pauillac lamb that used to be reared on the salt marshes at the edges of the estuary is very much on the menu, perfectly matched by Bordeaux red wines.
-In Bordeaux, you’ will find a traditional emphasis on fresh, local produce and rich sauces, butter and cream features heavily!
+In Bordeaux, you’ will find a traditional emphasis on fresh, local produce and rich sauces, butter and cream feature heavily!

 Bordeaux is full of good restaurants around the old town, L’Orleans brasserie is our favorite serving divine entrecote a la Bordelaise – a large piece of beef served with a red wine sauce.
 The entire region has about 116,160 hectares of vineyards, 57 appellations, 10,000 wine-producing châteaux and an annual production of approximately 850 million bottles.
 So there is sure to be something to please everyone!
-Delicious, complex and elegant reds and whites are the mainstay with some exquisite dessert wines from Sauternes designed for Foie Gras.
+Delicious, complex and elegant reds and whites are the mainstays with some exquisite dessert wines from Sauternes designed for Foie Gras.
 Truly, a gastronomic paradise.